Find information on how we’re keeping you safe from COVID-19 here

 Risk factors of an Achilles Tendon Rupture

 Achilles Tendon rupture risk factors include things such as age, with the majority of incidents happening to patients over 30 due to decreased blood supply making them more prone to injury.
 Another factor is obesity, which puts an added weight pressure on the tendon.
 Excessive or abnormal training is another key risk factor, causing repeated micro-traumas that can subsequently result in injuries.
-Certain anti-biotics such as Ciprofloxacin or Levofloxacin can also increase risk of a rupture.
+Certain anti-biotics can also increase risk of a rupture.

 Why might Achilles tendon repair surgery be needed?